rest-for-physics/framework/doc/developer/Safe writable ROOT IO.md

 ```

 The available modes are `Read`, `Recreate`, and `Update`. `Recreate` intentionally replaces an existing file
 and must not be used as a shortcut for `Update`.
+Like ROOT's UPDATE mode, `Update` creates a missing local
+file; REST uses CREATE for this case so that a concurrently appearing file cannot be overwritten.
-An update is initially opened read-only.
+An existing file is initially opened read-only.
 REST inventories the
 exact class-name, class-version, and checksum tuples stored in the file, collects the embedded schema rules,
 asks ROOT to resolve the on-disk entries into loaded or emulated classes, and only then registers the embedded
 rules.
+Inventory and resolution share one read of the on-disk schema record.
+REST checks that each resolved
+user schema still has its original name, version, and checksum; a conflicting cached layout is rejected before
+the file becomes writable.
 This follows ROOT's own `TFile::ReadStreamerInfo`/`TStreamerInfo::BuildCheck` ownership and resolution
 rules, including unloaded classes and entries such as `ROOT::TIOFeatures`.
 REST then transitions the same
-`TFile` to update mode and verifies the local file identity and ROOT UUID before marking the historical
+`TFile` to update mode and checks that its filesystem identity still matches the identity captured before
-class-index entries required for writing.
+preflight.
+It then marks the historical class-index entries required for writing.

 `PrepareBorrowedUpdate(TFile&, std::string*)` provides the same update preparation when legacy code already
 owns a `TFile`.
 The supplied file must be valid, open in `READ` mode, and not writable: